r0stiars0/ppmedenhaag-website/content/english/event/event-5.md

 Peace be on you all, with Allah's mercy and blessings.

-AlchamdoelIllaah, praise be to Allah SWT who always gives us guidance and guidance.
+Alhamdulillah, praise be to Allah SWT who always gives us guidance and guidance.
 Shalawat and greetings are always poured out to the prophet Muhammad sallallahu wassallam.

 In syaa Allah **in mosque Al Hikmah** on **Saturday, 23 Sya'ban 1443 / 26 March 2022** the following program will take place: